Watford F.C.: Managers

-Rob Edwards was announced as the new manager for the 2022-23 EFL Championship Season, but was released by the club in September 2022 after 11 games in charge.
+Rob Edwards was announced as the new manager for the 2022–23 season, but was released by the club in September 2022 after 11 games in charge.
 Slaven Bilić was announced as his replacement on an 18-month contract.
-Bilic was subsequently sacked on 7 March 2023 and replaced by Chris Wilder, making it the third time in four seasons the club has had three head coaches in one season.
+Bilic was subsequently sacked on 7 March 2023 and replaced by Chris Wilder on a short-term contract until the end of the season, making it the third time in four seasons the club has had three head coaches in one season.
+On 10 May 2023, French coach Valérien Ismaël was appointed head coach ahead of the 2023–24 Championship season.
+Following the dismissal of Valérien Ismaël on 9 March 2024, Tom Cleverley was named as interim head coach.
+On 24 April 2024, Cleverley was given the head coach role on a permanent basis having lost only once in his seven matches in interim charge.In May 2025, he was dismissed from his role as manager of Watford.